Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Vaginal bleeding and discharge are a normal part of your menstrual cycle before menopause.
-But, if you notice anything different or unusual, talk to your health care provider.
-Do not try to treat the problem yourself.
+But, if you notice anything different or unusual, talk to your healthcare provider.
+Don't try to treat the problem yourself.

 Symptoms may result from mild infections that are easy to treat.
 But, if they are not treated properly, they can lead to more serious conditions, including kidney damage.
 Vaginal symptoms may also be a sign of more serious problems, such as cancers of the reproductive tract.

 Gynecological symptoms may look like other conditions.
-Always check with your health care provider for a diagnosis.
+Always see your healthcare provider for a diagnosis.

 Bleeding between periods